harpresing/Organisr/README.md

 # Organisr
 Super cool organizer

-## Hosting Service
+## Heroku
-Heroku seems to be a good place to host our application, `it's free` We can setup the heroku tool belt when we all meet up.
+The app is now deployed on Heroku, and it is set to track the master branch.

-<a href="https://radiant-reaches-74736.herokuapp.com/">App on Heroku</a>
+<a href="https://vast-cove-15144.herokuapp.com/">App on Heroku</a>

 ## Development Practice
 It would be best that we use a development branch to push all our changes to Github and make a pull request to the master branch.
 That way we can all get a chance to review the code before we change our master branch.